 "Whoever walks in integrity walks securely, but he who makes his ways crooked will be found out".
 Proverbs 10:9

-V.E.T.I. has a zero tolerance for dishonest students.
+V.E.T.I. has a zero-tolerance for dishonest students.
 Students who are guilty of academic dishonesty can expect to be penalized.
 Any student who knowingly assists another student in dishonest behavior is equally responsible.
-Students who are found guilty of plagiarism will have a permanent entry made in their student record.
-Academic dishonesty always results in failure for the assignment, potential failure for the course and possible expulsion from school.
+Students who are found guilty of plagiarism will have a permanent entry made in their student records.
+Academic dishonesty always results in failure for the assignment, potential failure for the course, and possible expulsion from school.
 If you know that someone is committing academic dishonesty, please inform your instructor or call the V.E.T.I. office at 909-599-4437.

 "He who is faithful in a very little thing is faithful also in much; and he who is unrighteous in a very little thing is unrighteous also in much" .
 Luke 16:10